pointviewdescriptor/PointView_descriptor/README.md

 ```
 # Dataset
 You can download the data set used for learning [here](https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip) and save it in ‘data/modelnet40_normal_resampled/’.

 # Create View-Descriptor
 You can create a view descriptor for a downloaded point cloud.
 The previously acquired data set can be downloaded [here](https://drive.google.com/file/d/1Fs2Qz9iWePmOAwf-TdslSIbAz0tUt5Ui/view?usp=drive_link), and can be created as follows.
+First, You can refer to the rasterize process [here](https://github.com/seanywang0408/RadianceMapping).
 ```
 cd create_pvd
 python main.py